 ABOUT THE SYMPHONY ORCHESTRA

 The Shenandoah Conservatory Symphony Orchestra is the largest instrumental ensemble at Shenandoah Conservatory dedicated to the performance of both standard and contemporary repertoire.
-The ensemble typically presents six different programs each season, including a full opera production and a program featuring winners of the annual Student Soloists Competition.
-There are currently between 75 and 80 regular members in the SCSO.
+The ensemble typically presents five to six different programs each season, including a full opera production and a program featuring winners of the annual Student Soloists Competition.
+There are currently 80 regular members in the SCSO.